cityofaustin/Residential-Permitting/_projects/deck/define.md

 ### Tree Permits

 Measure the diameters of any trees in your yard.
 You can calculate the diameter of a tree by taking a measurement of the trunk at 4.5 feet from the ground.
 Not all trees grow straight up from the ground.
 Some grow on a slope, others lean to one side, and some branch out near the ground.
-If these sound like one of your trees, [use this diagram to](https://www.austintexas.gov/sites/default/files/files/Planning/City_Arborist/Tree_Measurement_Diagram.pdf)[&nbsp;take a measurement](__notset__).
+If these sound like one of your trees, [use this diagram to](https://www.austintexas.gov/sites/default/files/files/Planning/City_Arborist/Tree_Measurement_Diagram.pdf)take a measurement.

 Any trees that measure 19 inches or more in diameter are protected tree and require getting a [Tree Ordinance Review Application](http://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/tree_permit.pdf) before you start construction.
 You will need to pay an additional fee.